Best Outdoor Security Cameras of 2025

 Learn more in our Arlo Pro 4 review.

-The Google Nest Cam (Battery) is hot on Arlo's heels with one of the best wireless outdoor cameras we've ever tested.
-The video looks great, and Nest Cam's biggest draw is the fantastic smart motion detection that tells you if a person, animal, or vehicle passes by.
+The Google Nest Cam (Battery) used to be our top pick for detection, but Arlo pulled ahead in that catagory.
+Still, the Nest Cam is one of the best wireless outdoor cameras we've ever tested.
+The video looks great, and Nest Cam has fantastic smart motion detection that tells you if a person, animal, or vehicle passes by.
 There's even a tiny amount of free cloud storage if you don't want Nest's industry-leading paid plan.

 pro